Discover Kasanka National Park

 October to December

-The best time to witness the bat migration, which is the park’s main highlight.
+The best time to witness the bat migration, which is the parkтАЩs main highlight.
 Excellent for photography and birdwatching.
 High visitor numbers, so advance bookings are recommended.

-How to Get to Kasanka National Park
+How do you Get to Kasanka National Park?

 By Road